harsh-dev-hub/harsh-dev-hub/README.md

 - Project structuring & best coding practices

 ## ⚡ Projects
-- **File & Text Encryptor** – A secure drag & drop tool for encrypting files and text
+- **File & Text Encryptor(made with the help of Claude AI)** – A secure drag & drop tool for encrypting files and text
-- **EchoAI** – Personal AI assistant I built from scratch
 - **Other Mini Projects** – Small Python & web experiments to improve my coding skills

 ## 📫 Connect with me